 Sautee slivers of garlic in olive oil until lightly browned, then add handfuls of mixed greens – kale, chard, collards, dandelion; cover and cook until just tender.
 Yum, so easy and good for you!

-Here in western NC the garlic is going to be ready to harvest soon.
+Here in western NC it’s almost garlic harvesting time.
 How can you tell?
 The leaves are your best clue.
 The base of the leaves form the papery layers that wrap around the garlic head.
 As the season progresses, these leaves will gradually dry and fall over.

 Different zones, weather conditions and varieties will change the harvesting dates.
 As a rule of thumb harvest when about half of the leaves are green and half are turning brown.